Western Bahia, Eastern Brazil.

 Text by Tony Oldham (2004).
 With kind permission.

-The cave of Bom Jesus is a natural limestone cave at the foot of a 90m high white limestone cliff.
-The top of the cliff shows very impressive karren, more than a metre deep.
-The cave houses the church, only the belfry was built in front of the cliff.
+The cave of Bom Jesus is a natural limestone cave at the foot of a 90 m high white limestone cliff.
+It is a huge chamber which is 50 m long, 15 m wide and 7 m high.
+Nearby is a second cave named Soledade, which is even larger.
+Several smaller caves are also integrated into the sactuary, housing small side chapels.
+The top of the cliff shows very impressive karren, more than a metre deep, almost a stone forest.
+The cave houses the whole church, only the belfry was built in front of the cliff.

 The cave was discovered by the Portuguese Francisco Mendonça Mar in 1691.
 Like his father he worked as a goldsmith and painter.
 In 1679, in his early twenties, he arrived in Salvador da Bahia and opened a workshop.
 In 1688 he was commissioned to paint the palace of the Governor General of Brazil in Salvador.
 But instead of receiving payment he was taken to jail and cruelly flogged.
 When he was finally released he was convinced, that the only thing which counts is salvation.
 He gave away all his posessions and accompanied by an image of the crucified Christ he traveled inland.
 He walked all the way, starved and suffering in the heat of the sun, and surrounded by cannibalistic Indian tribes.
 After several months of walking, he saw a hill in the afternoon sun.
 He climbed the steep slope and entered a cave, placed the cross he was carrying, and began a life as a hermit.